pyca/pyopenssl/doc/api/ssl.rst

 .. py:method:: Context.set_tlsext_servername_callback(callback)

     Specify a one-argument callable to use as the TLS extension server name callback.
-When a connection using the server name extension is made using this context, the callback will be invoked with the \code{Connection} instance.
+When a connection using the server name extension is made using this context, the callback will be invoked with the :py:class:`Connection` instance.

     .. versionadded:: 0.13